-Pre-Purchase Inspections – These inspections are typically performed for a homeowner or bank to inspect the overall structure or specific areas of concern so that the buyer or seller is aware of any concerns or repairs that may be needed to the structure.
+These inspections are performed typically for a homeowner or bank to inspect the overall structure or specific areas of concern so that the buyer or seller is aware of any concerns or repairs that may be needed to the structure.

-Value Engineering – Utilizing the code mandated loads, structural drawings can be value engineered to remove some of the excess hardware and structural elements that are not necessary and reduce the construction and labor cost of the project.
+Utilizing the code-mandated loads, structural drawings can be value engineered to remove excess material and structural elements that are not necessary and reduce the cost of the project.

-Instrumentation/Monitoring – Instruments are set up to monitor specific changes in materials or structures including, but not limited to, temperature and movement.
+Instruments are set up to monitor specific changes in materials or structures including but not limited to temperature and movement.

-Concrete testing – Slump and strength tests can be performed on concrete during new construction projects.
+Slump and Strength Tests can be performed on concrete during new construction projects.